abrotman/related-domains-by-dns/rdbd-newrrs.md

 # Ed25519 Signing Code

-Since OpenSSL does not yet support Ed25519 signing via its command line tool, we generate our example using the python script below.
+Since OpenSSL does not yet support Ed25519 signing via its command line tool, we generate our example using the python script below, which is called as "ed25519-signer.py" above.
 This uses the python library from Appendix A of [@?RFC8032].

 ~~~ ascii-art